Garry Hobbs: Storylines

 Garry comes to Walford on 18 September 2000 on the day of Ethel Skinner's Funeral, along with his girlfriend Lynne Slater (Elaine Lordan) and her family.
 Thinking himself a big hit with the ladies, Garry flirts with numerous women and is unwilling to settle down.
 Eventually he and Lynne get engaged and, on 7 December 2001, marry despite Beppe di Marco (Michael Greco) trying to stop the wedding.
 Beppe declares his love for Lynne but she marries Garry.

 He finds work as a mechanic and lives with the Slaters.
 However, Lynne has an affair with her ex-fiancé, Jason James (Joseph Millson).
 The couple pull through and decide to try for a baby.
 In November 2002, Garry has a drunken one-night stand with Laura Beale (Hannah Waterman) and is stunned on Christmas Day when she tells him that she is expecting his baby.

-Her husband Ian Beale (Adam Woodyatt) throws her out, assuming she has been unfaithful so Lynne takes pity on Laura and allows her to stay, much to Garry's horror, until Ian tells her that Garry is the father of Laura's baby.
+Her husband Ian Beale (Adam Woodyatt) throws her out, assuming she has been unfaithful so Lynne takes pity on Laura and allows her to stay, much to Garry's horror, until Ian tells her that Garry is believed to be the father of Laura's baby.
 Lynne is distraught but eventually forgives Garry.
 However, the couple separate in July 2003 after Garry misses a date with Lynne to support Laura during labour.
 After being thrown out by the Slaters, Garry and Laura lived together, naming their son Bobby (Alex Francis), in honour of Garry's favourite footballer Bobby Moore.
-When Bobby needed a blood transfusion, Laura discovered that Ian was in fact Bobby's father, as Garry's blood group was incompatible.
-On returning from hospital, Laura tried to get Ian interested in Bobby but when he refused to have anything to do with her or baby Bobby, she kept quiet about Bobby's paternity, because she wanted him to have a father.
+When Bobby needed a blood transfusion, Garry's blood group ruled him out as the biological father, leading Laura to realize that Ian was Bobby's father.
+On returning from hospital, Laura tried to get Ian interested in Bobby but when he refused to have anything to do with her or baby Bobby, she kept Bobby's true paternity secret because she wanted Bobby to continue believing Garry was his father.

 Garry and Laura's relationship didn't last as he was still in love with Lynne and they eventually reconciled after Garry had a fling with Lynne's sister Belinda Peacock (Leanne Lakey) in November 2003, making Lynne realise that she still loved Garry.
 Lynne later became pregnant with his child.

 After Laura's death on 30 April 2004, Bobby moved in with Garry and Lynne.
 Lynne struggled to accept him but was relieved when Pat Evans (Pam St. Clement) revealed that Ian was Bobby's father after finding Bobby's birth certificate.
 Garry was persuaded to give Bobby to Ian, devastating him; further upset occurred in July 2004, when Lynne, unconscious after a fairground accident, needed an emergency caesarean.